wavecon/wavestack/docs/content/en/reference/instance_types.md

 <!-- Copyright (C) 2023 Wavecon GmbH -->

-Every compute instance running in Wavestack has a specific type, or *flavour* in OpenStack parlance.
-The type defines various combinations of instance attributes such as number of virtual CPU cores, amount of memory, network or storage capacity.
+Every compute instance running in Wavestack has a specific type, or *flavor* in OpenStack parlance.
+The type defines various combinations of instance attributes such as number of virtual CPU cores, amount of memory, network or storage capacity and type.

 You can choose between a wide variety of instance types on Wavestack, which allows you to tailor your selection to your specific needs.